drewsilcock/drewsilcock.github.io/_posts/2014-07-15-compiling-zsh.md

 cp ~/.oh-my-zsh/templates/zshrc.zsh-template ~/.zshrc
 {% endhighlight %}

-Once you've done this, edit oh-my-zsh to your needs, e.g.
+Once you've done this, edit oh-my-zsh to your needs, e.g. if you want to change the theme, replace `ZSH_THEME="robbyrussell" with the theme of your choice.
+I particularly enjoy `jonathan`.

-{% highlight bash %}
-# Change your theme to your preference, I enjoy jonathan
-echo "ZSH_THEME=jonathan" >> ~/.zshrc
-{% endhighlight %}

 And finally, change your shell to `zsh`: